markjgardner/markjgardner.github.io/_posts/2018-11-13-12-factor-terraform.md

 Factor V declares that you should strictly separate the build, release and run phases of your application lifecycle.
 The build should produce a versioned, environment agnostic artifact and place that into some central repository.
 The release phase then takes that artifact, combines it with the environment configuration(s) and deploys the resulting composite into the target environment(s), applying workflow logic to model the SDLC and ITIL practices of the organization.

 An important implied outcome of this model is that I should be able to easily rollback to a previous version of my application by simply redeploying a previous build.
-Since the build contains everything needed to produce a specific version of the running application: artifact + configuration.
+Since a deployment contains everything needed to produce a specific version of the running application: artifact + configuration.

 ### plan != build